Tips For Safer Cycling

 - Do not wear headphones while riding a bicycle.
 You need to be alert to your surroundings.

 - Use safety equipment for night bicycling.
 This includes a white light for the front of your bicycle that is visible for at least 500 feet and a reflector light that is visible for at least 300 feet.
 Some riders also choose to wear reflective vests to maximize their visibility.

 Even if you follow every safety tip, you can still be injured by a negligent driver.
-If this has happened to you or a loved one, contact the Minnesota Bicycle Accident Injury Lawyers of TSR Injury Law, at 612-TSR-TIME, to discuss your legal options or submit our contact form.
+If this has happened to you or a loved one, contact the Minnesota injury lawyers at TSR Injury Law, at (612) TSR-TIME, to discuss your legal options or submit our contact form.